Liga Stavok: Honors

 "Liga Stavok" won the national award "Sport and Russia" three times.
 In 2016, the company received a prize in the nomination of "The Best Campaign to Promote the Brand with the Participation of a Sports Star."
 A year later it won also the nomination "Best PR Campaign for the Promotion of Russian Football.”
 In 2018, it became a laureate in two categories: "Best Bookmaker Company" and "Best Sponsorship Project of Football Competitions”.

-In addition, “Liga Stavok” was awarded the Runet Prize-2016 as “The Best Online Service Offering Sports Entertainment.”
+In 2016, “Liga Stavok” was awarded the Runet Prize as “The Best Online Service Offering Sports Entertainment.”

 In 2017, the company was recognized as the best bookmaker by the results of the voting for the “Brand №1 in Russia” (Russian: «Марка №1 в России») in the category "Sports Betting”.

-In 2019, Liga Stavok BC became the winner of the first independent award in the field of sports and bookmaking BR AWARDS 2019.
-According to the results of a popular vote, more than 15,000 users, and also according to the expert jury BC Liga Stavok became the absolute champion of BR AWARDS in two nominations:
+In 2019, Liga Stavok BC won the main prize of The Bookmaker Ratings award (Russia).
+According to the results of a popular vote, more than 15,000 users, and also according to the expert jury BC Liga Stavok became the absolute champion of BR AWARDS in "The best mobile app" nomination.